2026 United States House of Representatives elections in Maine: District 2

-The incumbent is Democrat Jared Golden, who was re-elected with 50.3% of the vote in 2024, and is one of 17 Democratic congresspeople representing districts Donald Trump carried in 2024.
-The district voted for Trump by 9.5% in 2024 while re-electing Golden by less than one percent, making it the most Republican congressional district held by a Democrat in the country.
-Despite initially announcing a campaign for re-election, Golden withdrew from his re-election campaign and will not be seeking a fifth term.
-Golden was being challenged in the Democratic primary by Maine State Auditor Matthew Dunlap, who argued that Golden sides with congressional Republicans too often.
-Dunlap is continuing his campaign following Golden's withdrawal, and has the support of Mike Michaud, who held this seat from 2003 to 2015.
-Jordan Wood, a Lewiston native and former chief of staff to former California U.S. Representative Katie Porter, initially ran for Maine's U.S. Senate seat up in 2026, but announced that he was switching from the Senate race to the 2nd district race on November 12, 2025.
+The 2nd district comprises central and northern Maine and is one of the most rural districts in the United States.
+It is the largest district by area east of the Mississippi River.
+Some of the most notable cities in the district include Lewiston and Bangor, the second and third largest cities in Maine, as well as the state capital Augusta.
+The incumbent is Democrat Jared Golden, who was first elected in 2018 when he narrowly defeated incumbent Republican Bruce Poliquin.
+He was most recently re-elected in 2024 with 50.3% of the vote and was one of 17 Democratic members of Congress representing districts that Donald Trump carried in 2024.
+The district voted for Trump by 9.5 percentage points in 2024 while re-electing Golden by less than one percent, making it Trump's widest margin of victory in any of the 13 districts that voted for him while simultaneously electing a Democrat to Congress on the same ballot.
+Because of this, it is seen as one of the Republican Party's top non-redistricted pickup opportunities.
+Golden initially sought re-election to a fifth term but withdrew in November 2025.

+Maine State Auditor Matthew Dunlap entered the Democratic primary as a challenger to Golden, and has the support of Mike Michaud, who represented this district from 2003 to 2015.
+Jordan Wood, a Lewiston native and former chief of staff to former California U.S. Representative Katie Porter, initially ran for Maine’s U.S. Senate seat in 2026 but announced that he was switching to the 2nd district race following Golden's withdrawal.
+Joe Baldacci, younger brother of former Maine governor and former representative for the district John Baldacci, entered the race on January 12, 2026.
+Baldacci previously ran for the seat in 2016 but withdrew before the primary.
+Paige Loud, a social worker, also ran as a Democrat.

-As of November 2025, former governor of Maine Paul LePage is the only Republican to have formally announced a campaign for the 2nd district.
-Despite losing the 2022 Maine gubernatorial election by about 13 percentage points, LePage nonetheless narrowly carried the 2nd congressional district in that election by about two percentage points over incumbent Democratic governor Janet Mills.
-LePage has the support of the 2024 nominee for this seat, former state representative Austin Theriault.
+On the Republican side, former Maine governor from 2011 to 2019 and Republican nominee in the 2022 Maine gubernatorial election Paul LePage announced a campaign for the 2nd district in May 2025.
+Despite losing the 2022 election by about 13 percentage points, LePage nonetheless narrowly carried the 2nd congressional district by about two points over incumbent Democratic governor Janet Mills.